-Public inspection
+Public Inspection

 The Form 990, or Form 990-EZ, information made available for public inspection by the IRS may differ from that made available by the states.
-See the discussion for the required schedule of contributors (Schedule B (Form 990, 990-EZ, or 990-PF) in General Instruction L.
+See the discussion of Schedule B (Form 990, 990-EZ, or 990-PF) in General Instruction L.